MichaelCurrin/code-cookbook/recipes/shell/install-os.md

 Instructions are based on the Linux Lite [Install](https://www.linuxliteos.com/manual/install.html) guide.

+## 1. Choose an OS

+Go through the popular flavors of Linux - [gist](https://gist.github.com/MichaelCurrin/eeb0ba4943291aa3ed3a14c8ebece891).

+We use Linux Lite in this guide.

-## Download image
+## 2. Download image

-For example, to download Linux Lite (based on Ubuntu).

-Go to the download page:
+For example, to download Linux Lite - go to the download page:

 - https://www.linuxliteos.com/download.php